What is knowledge transfer?

 - 60 licensee companies

-For more information on IP management at the University of St Andrews please see the KTC overview document or contact our Associate Director, Alistair Main firstname.lastname@example.org.
+For more information on IP management at the University of St Andrews please contact our Associate Director, Alistair Main firstname.lastname@example.org.

 The KTC assists university staff in accessing and bidding for a range of development and translation funding, runs subsequent development projects and finds other relevant commercialisation support.

 At the point where a specific R&D project successfully leads to a licensing opportunity or the formation of a spinout company to commercialise the opportunity, the KTC will promote the opportunity and lead licensing and spinout negotiations on behalf of the University.